DevCycleHQ/devcycle-docs/docs/extras/approval-workflows/approval-workflows.md

 The button `Force Apply` will appear on the Change Request modal for these users.

-If a user chooses to `Force Apply` then they will required to still include a change description, however they cannot select other reviewers.
+If a user chooses to `Force Apply` then they are required to include a change description, however they cannot select other reviewers.

 ![Force Apply Change Request Modal](/july-2024-force-apply..png)